cgaenzler/phactix-ai/_posts/2024-12-04-finding-the-right-fit-specialty-pharma.markdown

 The market signals powerfully affirm this focus:

 * **Accelerated Growth:** Specialty drugs now account for approximately 50% of total pharmaceutical spending and are growing at 8-10% annually—significantly outperforming traditional pharma growth.
 This proliferation of emerging, well-funded biotechs creates a massive need for dedicated tools.
 * **Clear Demand for Value:** Industry leaders have confirmed the tension: "We can't afford enterprise solutions, but we absolutely cannot afford *not* to invest in compliance automation."
-This validates the demand for a solution that delivers enterprise protection at mid-market pricing.
+This validates the demand for a solution that deliver enterprise protection at mid-market pricing.

 ## Phactix's Strategic Positioning